aabhaasvineetmallik/sorting_scripts/README.md

 ## **sorting_script_html.sh**

-This is a shell script, which needs to be used with a bash terminal to find pdf files in a given folder in which a keywords needs to be searched inside the pdf contents or its metadata.
+This is a shell script, which can be used with a bash terminal to find pdf files in a given folder which contain one or more given keywords in their display-able contents or their metadata.

-Scripts extract text from all the pdfs located in the chosen folder, searches the keyword and its context (surrounding sentences around the keyword) and creates a html summary of all the results.
-This html file lists all the pdf in which all the keywords are found, highlights the keyword, provides the surrounding text and hyperlinks the pdf from which the keyword is found.
+The script extracts text from all the pdfs located in the chosen folder, searches the keywords and its context (surrounding sentences around the keyword) and creates a html summary of all the results.
+This html file lists all the pdf in which the keywords are found, highlights the keyword, provides the surrounding text and hyperlinks the pdf from which the keyword is found.

 You need to use it to get a feel for it.
 Please make sure you have the set-up ready before launching it (See section 3: **Prerequisites** (especially the windows users)).